-The following table presents certain payments due under contractual obligations with minimum commitments as of March 31, 2015 (dollars in millions):
+The following table presents certain payments due under contractual obligations with minimum commitments as of March 31, 2016 (in millions):

-Payments Due by Period Total Due in 2015 Due in 2016-2017 Due in 2018-2019 Thereafter Convertible notes(1) \$1,438 \$ - \$ - \$ 1,438 \$ - Operating lease obligations(2) 541 104 190 105 142 Capital lease obligation 53 14 25 14 Affiliate commitments(3) 1,962 380 801 750 31 Non-cancelable obligations(4) 202 92 97 13 Intellectual property rights(5) 20 5 9 2 4 Uncertain tax positions, including interest and penalties(6) 1,119 3 1,116 Total contractual obligations \$5,335 \$ 598 \$ 1,122 \$ 2,322 \$ 1,293
+Payments Due by Period Total Due in 2016 Due in 2017-2018 Due in 2019-2020 Thereafter Convertible notes(1) \$ 1,438 \$ - \$ 1,438 \$ - \$ - Note payable obligations 55 3 10 10 32 Operating lease obligations(2) (3) (4) 434 90 155 85 104 Construction liabilities(4) 20 1 4 4 11 Capital lease obligations 35 11 19 5 - Affiliate commitments (5) 1,438 282 750 406 - Non-cancelable obligations (6) 159 77 62 10 10 Intellectual property rights(7) 13 4 5 2 2 Uncertain tax positions, including interest and penalties(8) 1,166 2 1,164 Total contractual obligations \$ 4,758 \$ 470 \$ 2,443 \$ 522 \$ 1,323

-- (1) During the year end December 31, 2013, we completed an offering of the Notes, which are due in 2018.
+- (1) During the year ended December 31, 2013, we completed an offering of the Notes, which are due in 2018.
 The amount above represents the principal balance to be repaid.
-See Note 11-"Convertible Notes" in the Notes to our condensed consolidated financial statements for additional information. - (2) We have entered into various non-cancelable operating lease agreements for our offices throughout the Americas, EMEA, and Asia Pacific regions with original lease periods up to 12 years, expiring between 2015 and 2025.
-See Note 12-"Commitments and Contingencies" in the Notes to our condensed consolidated financial statements for additional information. - (3) We are obligated to make minimum payments under contracts to provide sponsored search and/or display advertising services to our Affiliates or to be the default search provider, which represent TAC.

-- (4) We are obligated to make payments under various arrangements with vendors and other business partners, principally for marketing, bandwidth, and content arrangements. - (5) We are committed to make certain payments under various intellectual property arrangements. - (6) As of March 31, 2015, unrecognized tax benefits and potential interest and penalties resulted in accrued liabilities of \$1,119 million, classified as other accrued expenses and current liabilities and deferred and other long-term tax liabilities, net on our consolidated balance sheets.
-It is difficult to determine when the examinations will be settled or their final outcomes.
+See Note 11-"Convertible Notes" in the Notes to our condensed consolidated financial statements for additional information. - (2) We have entered into various non-cancelable operating lease agreements for our offices throughout the Americas, EMEA, and Asia Pacific regions with original lease periods up to 15 years, expiring between 2016 and 2025.
+See Note 12-"Commitments and Contingencies" in the Notes to our condensed consolidated financial statements for additional information. - (3) In May 2013, we entered into a 12 year operating lease agreement for four floors of the former New York Times building in New York City with a total expected minimum lease commitment of \$125 million.
+We have the option to renew the lease for an additional five years. - (4) In December 2014, the Company entered into a 10-year lease agreement for three buildings in Los Angeles, California.
+As of March 31, 2016, the total expected minimum operating lease commitment is \$39 million for two buildings and \$20 million in construction liabilities for one building which is accounted for as a build-to-suit lease.
+The Company has the option to renew the lease for two consecutive renewal terms of either five years or seven years each. - (5) We are obligated to make minimum payments under contracts to provide sponsored search and/or display advertising services to our Affiliates, which represent TAC. - (6) We are obligated to make payments under various arrangements with vendors and other business partners, principally for content, bandwidth, and marketing arrangements. - (7) We are committed to make certain payments under various intellectual property arrangements. - (8) As of March 31, 2016, unrecognized tax benefits and potential interest and penalties resulted in accrued liabilities of \$1,166 million, classified as other accrued expenses and current liabilities and deferred and other long-term tax liabilities, net on our condensed consolidated balance sheets.
+As of March 31, 2016, the settlement period for the \$1,164 million income tax liabilities cannot be determined.
 See Note 15 "Income Taxes" in the Notes to our condensed consolidated financial statements for additional information.

+Standby Letters of Credit.
+As of March 31, 2016, we had outstanding potential obligations relating to standby letters of credit of \$40 million.
+Standby letters of credit are financial guarantees provided by third parties for ongoing operating liabilities such as leases, utility bills, taxes, and insurance.
+If any letter of credit is drawn upon by a beneficiary, we are obligated to reimburse the provider of the guarantee.
+The standby letters of credit generally renew annually.